chef-partners/azuredevops-chef/overview.md

 ### Release Tasks

 * **Release cookbook version to environment**: Set the cookbook constraint on the specified Chef environment
-* **Add VSTS Variables to Chef Environment**: Adds VSTS release environment variables as attributes on the Chef Environment
+* **Add variables to Chef Environment**: Adds VSTS release environment variables as attributes on the Chef Environment
 * **Execute Inspec**: Execute Inspec and run tests on machines in a Deployment Group
 * **Execute Chef Client**: Execute Chef Client on machines in a Deployment Group

 ## Required information